Historical Details

 Contributing Editor

-As an advanced student of military history with somehwat of a flair for frontier history and cowboy legacy, I always enjoy Dateline Hat Creek.
+As an advanced student of military history with somewhat of a flair for frontier history and cowboy legacy, I always enjoy Dateline Hat Creek.
 Twice recently I have noted references to Bartlett Richards and question how many Niobrara and Converse County residents really know his association and ties to this area.
 Henceforth I will try to bring a little enlightenment.

 Much to his mother's disappointment, young Bartlett was forced to cut his education short in early college years, due to poor health, and seek a different climate.
 His father, a preacher, had died previously and with abundant insurance, had left his mother very comfortably situated.
 Thus when he stepped from the train at Cheyenne to become a cowboy, young Bart wasn't forced to seek the beaneries and flop houses of the ordinary cowhand and was soon a member of the elite Cheyenne Cattleman's Club.
 He was fortunate to be able to continue his education under the tutorship of some of the better educated cattlemen.